 I’m amazed at the number of people who pay good money to buy really old stuff from me.
 In most cases though, those who buy the old stuff are…well, older.
 They see an intrinsic value in items made of die-cast metal, brass, and wood, often from kits where one must actually read and understand written instructions to achieve a successful outcome.

 Hence the reason why many are concerned that the hobby is dying.
 I can see that; how many of us have lived long enough to dream of travel by rail?
-Not me!
 And if not, how many are curious about it?
 Imagine, for example, taking the New York Central’s 20th Century Limited overnight passenger train in its heyday (1930s – 50s), which left Grand Central Station in NYC arriving in Chicago’s LaSalle Street Station in 16 hours.

 My Dad spent his first career as a machinist in the Brooklyn Navy Yard; he spent his second career as an Industrial Arts teacher.
 Today few high schools teach “Shop Class” which covered woodworking, metalworking, and electronics; these are the foundations of how to build and fix things.
 The Industrial Arts connect what students learn in math, science, and programming with real world, practical applications.